Now this has to be my favourite soup ever, i cant wait for the season to come round so i can make this, which in the UK is around February/March.

 Jerusalem Artichoke and Parmesan Soup (Gluten Free with Vegan and Dairy Free Option)

 - 500g Jerusalem Artichokes Washed and srubbed

 - 6 shallots peeled and cut into 4

 - 1 tsp mild curry paste

 - 150ml dairy free milk alternative This is optional, it will just make it a but more creamy – i like gluten free oat milk or hemp

 - 1 pinch of smoked paprika

-- 4 tbsp grated parmesean (use dairy free/vegan alternative for vegan) We like violife
+- 4 tbsp grated parmesean (use dairy free/vegan alternative for vegan) i like violife

 - pinch of salt and pepper to taste